Phenomenal Women Under 40

 Michelle is a resident of Belmar where she serves as a committee member for the Belmar – Lake Como St. Patrick’s Day Parade Committee, the Belmar Democratic Committee and sits on the Zoning Board of Adjustments.
 She also volunteers for the Monmouth Park Charity Fund.

 Community outreach is especially important to Erin Chiaravalloti who has organized and directed multiple fundraising events.
 She is the Director of Operations for Costumes for Cancer, which is a fundraising event based around a Halloween costume party that takes place every October.
 All proceeds go toward endowing a scholarship at Christian Brothers Academy, known as the Vito J. Chiaravalloti, Sr. Memorial Scholarship.
-Chiaravalloti organized and managed Gracie’s Zumbathon in 2015 where she helped raised $8,000 in one day for Gracie West.
+Chiaravalloti organized and managed Gracie’s Zumbathon in 2015 where she helped raised $8,000 in one day for Gracie West, a survivor of childhood cancer.

-During her college years, Chiaravalloti attended Rowan University where she was a member of the Dance team, Admissions Ambassador, and involved in Phi Beta Kappa.
+During her college years, Chiaravalloti attended Rowan University where she was a member of the Dance team, Admissions Ambassador, and involved in Phi Beta Kappa, an Education honors society.
 Chiaravalloti is constantly using her talents in dance, physical fitness training, swimming and the performing arts to help others.
 Today, Chiaravalloti works as the Co-founder and Operating Manager of The Anchor’s Edge Pool Management Company, which operates out of Beacon Hill Country Club.

 Chiaravalloti is a leader and has taken numerous such roles in her community.
 She exemplified this role when she raised money for a fellow dancer at Count Basie, whose mother had passed suddenly during preparation for the show.
 Chiaravalloti’s heart leads her to give back to the community.
 She is currently a Beginner’s Teacher at Rumson Country Day School, where she has also authored, choreographed, and directed a children’s play 30 Days Has September for her Kindergarten students.